Who might replace Matthew Wright?

 Presenter: John Sergeant

-The former Strictly sensation could combine his analytic news skills honed as ITV News's political editor with lighter topics as he inspects a panel of guests views on the news agenda.
+The former Strictly sensation could combine his analytic news skills honed as ITV News's political editor with lighter topics as he inspects a panel of guests' views on the news agenda.

 Snow's Patrol